freeflowuniverse/crystallib/examples/_archive/hero/3script/git_3script_example/mygit.md

 ## gittools

-the arguments for git_do can be used for 3script
+the arguments for git_do can be used for heroscript

 ```js
 gittools.git_do